amber61/Website/README.md

    1.1 create node web server by using Express.js :

         npm install --save express
+   1.2 create driver for connecting from node to Mongo

+        npm i -S mongodb

+   1.3 front end using react and react-dom:

+        npm i -S react react-dom

 (2)dev dependencies : only use in local develop environment